rieckpil/progmot/content/post/writing-a-book-remotely.md

 - A Trello board with four columns: backlog, in progress, to review, done
 - Meetings via Zoom
 - Document writing standards within the repository
-- Use GitHub Actions for basic automation
+- Use GitHub Actions for basic automations

 What personally worked for me was taking the first hour every morning to work on this project.